 Nine Hells of Beppu vs. Other Hot Springs Destinations in Japan

-When it comes to hot springs destinations in Japan, the Nine Hells of Beppu stand out from the rest.
-With its sulfurous waters and boiling geysers, it’s one of the country’s most unique and fascinating places.
+Regarding hot springs destinations in Japan, the Nine Hells of Beppu stand out from the rest.
+Its sulfurous waters and boiling geysers make it one of the country’s most unique and fascinating places.

-It’s not for the faint of heart, but those who are brave enough to venture into its depths will be rewarded with an experience like no other.
+It’s not for the faint of heart, but those brave enough to venture into its depths will be rewarded with an experience like no other.

-Compared to other hot springs destinations in Japan, the Nine Hells of Beppu are definitely on the more extreme side.
+Compared to other hot springs destinations in Japan, the Nine Hells of Beppu are definitely more extreme.
 If you’re looking for a more relaxing and therapeutic experience, you might want to consider one of the other options.

 However, if you’re looking for an adventure and something truly unique, then the Nine Hells of Beppu is the place for you.
-It’s a hot springs destination like no other with its boiling geysers, steaming ponds, and sulfurous waters.
+It’s a hot springs destination with its boiling geysers, steaming ponds, and sulfurous waters.

 What to eat in Beppu